-Vintage Waterfall Dresser
+Vintage Waterfall Chest of Drawers

 This poor guy was headed to the dumpster, and I got it just in time.
 I really didn’t want to paint it, but I didn’t know if I would be able to remove all the “beautiful” artwork.
 The dresser really was in pretty good shape besides the graffiti, and a few veneer issues.
 Even the drawers work really well.